digital-asset/daml/docs/source/json-api/index.rst

 Every IAM access token is different and will depend on what your specific ledger operator's IAM requires.
 The JSON API server requires no access to party-specific data, only access to the ledger identity and package services.
-A token issued for the HTTP JSON API server should contain enough claims to contact these two services but no more than that.
+These services are public meaning that you need a valid token to access them but no party-specific claims or an admin claim.
 Please refer to your ledger operator's documentation to find out how.

 Once you have retrieved your access token, you can provide it to the JSON API by storing it in a file